khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 Ibn al-Jawzī said in his _al-ʿIlal_, “This is not authentic.
 Nuʿaym has been disparaged; Ibn Maʿīn has described ʿAbd al-Raḥīm as an utter liar; it says in _al-Mīzān_: This _ḥadīth_ is false.”

-## “Verily, my Companions are like the stars: so if you accept any of their sayings, you will be guided.”
+## “Verily, my Companions are like the stars: so if you accept any of their sayings, you will be guided.” {.unnumbered}

 **Mawḍūʿ (Fabricated)**.
 Ibn ʿAbd al-Barr reports it in _muʿallaq_ (suspended, i.e. an incomplete chain of narrators at the collector's end) form and Ibn Ḥazm reports it from him; the complete chain was provided by ʿAbd ibn Ḥumayd in _al-Muntakhab min al-Musnad_ (86/1):